Average Value Of A Function On An Interval

 Example 3: A Piecewise Function

 Dealing with piecewise functions requires careful consideration of the integral across each piece.
-Consider f(x) = x for 0 ≤ x ≤ 1 and f(x) = 2 - x for 1 ≤ x ≤ 2.
+And consider f(x) = x for 0 ≤ x ≤ 1 and f(x) = 2 - x for 1 ≤ x ≤ 2.
 Finding the average on [0, 2] necessitates calculating the integral separately for each piece and summing them.

 Applications of Average Value in Real-World Scenarios